-To further enhance the Basser Center's mission, the Basser Global Prize was established by Shari Potter and Leonard Potter to honor a visionary scientist who has conceptually advanced BRCA1/2-related research that has led to improvements in clinical care.
-The prize will be considered for a broad range of basic, translational and clinical BRCA1/2 cancer researchers worldwide.
-Outstanding candidates will be those whose research has produced seminal advances in the field and who continue to drive BRCA1/2-related research towards the ultimate goal of mitigating the adverse impact of deleterious BRCA1/2 and related mutations.
+To further enhance the Basser Center's mission, the Basser Global Prize was established by Shari Potter and Leonard Potter to honor a visionary scientist who has conceptually advanced BRCA1 and BRCA2-related research that has led to improvements in clinical care.
+The prize will be considered for a broad range of basic, translational and clinical BRCA1 and BRCA2 cancer researchers worldwide.
+Outstanding candidates will be those whose research has produced seminal advances in the field and who continue to drive BRCA1 and BRCA2-related research towards the ultimate goal of mitigating the adverse impact of deleterious BRCA1 and BRCA2 and related mutations.

-The Basser Global Prize provides $100,000 in unrestricted support of the awardee's innovative BRCA1/2 related research efforts.
+The Basser Global Prize provides $100,000 in unrestricted support of the awardee's innovative BRCA1 and BRCA2-related research efforts.
 The Awardee will give the Keynote address at the annual Basser Center for BRCA Symposium the following year, at which time they will be awarded the Basser Global Prize Sculpture and a personal $10,000 cash prize.

 The Basser Global Prize Application Process